 Meet the AIUK Charitable Trust board members

-He brings strategic expertise, linking long and short term objectives to budgets, corporate measurement and evaluation.
-He has worked previously as a consultant for organisational development in the finance sector, as well as building leadership frameworks for FTSE 100s.
+He brings operational leadership experience and strategic expertise; linking long and short term objectives to budgets, corporate measurement and evaluation.
+He has worked previously as a consultant for organisational development in the global finance sector, as well as building leadership frameworks for FTSE 100s.

-Deborah completed a PhD in Psychology at the University of Cambridge in 1989 and has since worked in health education, research, and policy development in local government, academia, and international not-for-profit organisations.
-Most recently, she was Chief Executive of the British Association for Performing Arts Medicine from 2012-17.
+Deborah joined the Trust Board in 2019.
+She has a PhD in Psychology and has worked in health education, research, and policy development in local government, academia, and international not-for-profit organisations.

 Deborah has been an active Amnesty Supporter since 1985.